- Coronavirus | Belgian measures for businesses

 Since 18 March different authorities (EU, national, local) took measures in Belgium to reduce the spreading of the COVID-19 virus.
 In order to overcome the economic impact of these decisions, many compensating measures were taken.

-We provide you with an overview of the most relevant actions that were taken by the competent authorities, updated on a daily basis.
+We provide you with an overview of the most relevant actions that were taken by the competent authorities, updated on a regular basis.

 1. Tax related measures